fmorenovr/fmorenovr.github.io/_posts/2017-11-02-Make-a-CEP-using-Apache-Flink.md

 ---
 layout: post
 title:  "Make a CEP using Apache Flink."
-subtitle: Here you'll learn how to imeplement a Complex Event Processing with Apache Flink.
 date:   2017-11-02 12:15:12 -0500

+tags:
+  - Apache Flink
+  - Complex Event Processing
+  - CEP
+  - Apache
+  - Ubuntu
+  - Java

+categories:
-categories: Frameworks
+  - Frameworks
 ---

+Here you'll learn how to imeplement a Complex Event Processing with Apache Flink.

 ## Maven

 Maven or Apache Maven is a tool to build Java projects.